I-Am-Dench/nimbus-launcher/README.md

 ### Patch Server Setup

 To set up a patch server, you need an HTTP/HTTPS server.
-Whenever the launcher searches for updates, it makes a request to the patch server for a `pathes.json` file.
+Whenever the launcher searches for updates, it makes a request to the patch server directory expecting a `json` file (referred to as `patches.json`).
 This file contains the server's current patch version and a list of available versions.
 Currently, the list of versions is unused.

 Example: `http://127.0.0.1:1000/patches/`